The Amazing Spider-Man: Renew Your Vows: Volume two

 Reviewing the first post-Secret Wars issue for IGN, Schedeen commented that the issue was worth the cover price and rated the issue as 8.7/10.
 He wrote that "the resulting blend of familiar and new elements works very well. [...]
 Conway's script is funny, charming, and most importantly, really nails the Parker family dynamic. [...]
 It's great seeing Stegman on a Spider-Man comic again after the great work he delivered on Scarlet Spider and Superior Spider-Man. [...]
 The series doesn't just coast by on nostalgia, as the fact that Peter is now a loving husband and father adds crucial new layers to his story".

-Reviewing issue #15 for IGN, Blair Marnell gave it a 6.7/10 and wrote that "Renew Your Vows hasn’t quite found its spider legs under the new creative team, and it feels like it’s missing the mandate that the earliest issues had.
+Reviewing issue #15 for IGN, Blair Marnell gave it a 6.7/10 and wrote that "Renew Your Vows hasn't quite found its spider legs under the new creative team, and it feels like it's missing the mandate that the earliest issues had.
 Jody Houser has put the focus squarely on Spiderling, which has somewhat marginalized Peter and MJ. [...]
-Roche’s style also takes some getting used to, and his faces for Mary Jane and Anna-May get a little bit too similar at times".
-Marnell commented that "there’s still some real potential here" and "I’m willing to stick with this book for now to see where it goes from here".
+Roche's style also takes some getting used to, and his faces for Mary Jane and Anna-May get a little bit too similar at times".
+Marnell commented that "there's still some real potential here" and "I'm willing to stick with this book for now to see where it goes from here".
 Reviewing issue #16 for IGN, Kat Calamia gave it a 7.0/10 and commented that each character was given plot points allowing each "their own individual storylines, while also allowing family to stay at the heart of the comic book.
 The Amazing Spider-Man: Renew Your Vows #16 touches upon some classic Spider-Man themes, but still struggles to find its own voice in the mix".
 In January 2018, Rich Johnston, for Bleeding Cool, commented on the recent Marvel Comics sales chart; he highlighted that Renew Your Vows was at #102 which was "a massive drop — the biggest fall of the chart.
 Maybe people don't want to read about a married Spider-Man and Mary Jane after all".

 Collected editions

 In other media

-The titular family of Peter Parker / Spider-Man, Mary Jane Watson-Parker / Spinneret, and Anna-May "Annie" Watson-Parker/ Spiderling will make their cinematic debuts in the 2023 feature film Spider-Man: Across the Spider-Verse, depicted as members of Miguel O'Hara's Spider-Forces.
+The titular family of Peter Parker / Spider-Man, Mary Jane Watson-Parker / Spinneret, and Anna-May "Annie" Watson-Parker / Spiderling made their cinematic debuts in the 2023 feature film Spider-Man: Across the Spider-Verse, depicted as members of Miguel O'Hara's Spider-Society.